etianen/django-require/README.md

 REQUIRE_DEBUG = settings.DEBUG

 # A tuple of files to exclude from the compilation result of r.js.
-REQUIRE_EXCLUDE = ("build.txt",)
+REQUIRE_EXCLUDE = ('build.txt',)

 # The execution environment in which to run r.js: auto, node or rhino.
 # auto will autodetect the environment and make use of node if available and rhino if not.
-# It can also be a path to a custom class that subclasses require.environments.Environment and defines some "args" function that returns a list with the command arguments to execute.
+# It can also be a path to a custom class that subclasses require.environments.Environment and defines some 'args' function that returns a list with the command arguments to execute.
-REQUIRE_ENVIRONMENT = "auto"
+REQUIRE_ENVIRONMENT = 'auto'
 ```

 Generating require.js